AbigalChulchill/Crypto-Account-Data/README.md

 A script to pull account summary and positions from FTX into a spread sheet.

-Provides quick access to data that is not shown on the FTX web site, including:

-- total account position size (total of all futures and margin borrows)
-- total account collateral (accounting for coin collateral fraction)
-- total realized PnL for perps and futures

 Works in Excel and Google Sheets.

+Provides quick access to all data.
+Includes data that is not shown on the FTX web site, such as:

+- total account position size (the total of all futures and margin borrows for the account)
+- total account collateral (total for the account, net of coin collateral fractions)
+- total historic realized PnL for perps and futures

 Can be customised to change the account data and tickers imported.

-Data can be pulled from main account and sub accounts.
+Data can be pulled in from main account and sub accounts.

-The script runs in a local web server.
-Data is served in an HTML table, for quick import.
+The script runs on local machine.
+Using CCXT crypto library and running in PHP.

 ## HOW TO